c137Dostoevsky/Academy-Notes/README.md

-# Academy-Notes
-PortSwigger Web Security Academy Labs Notes
+# PortSwigger Web Security Academy Labs Notes
+Description and Solution of all labs are from the site.

+Each note written by Typora contains:
+- Lab Description
+- Lab Soution
+- Scribble